-Who Must Apply for a U.S. Passport in Person
+Who Must Apply In Person, In Real Life, for a U.S. Passport

 Anyone needing to renew an expired passport that was issued when the passport holder was less than 16-years of age must also apply in person.
 There are now 8,000 U.S. passport acceptance facilities nationwide.
 Most of the local Passport Centers accept applicants by appointment only.

 Remember that every citizen, no matter the age, must now carry her own passport.
-Strict guidelines for the issuance of passports to minors under the age of 16-years require the presence of both parents, with proof of parentage, or one parent's appearance with a notarized statement of consent from the second parent (or divorce papers, death certificates, lawyer's letters, etc.)
+Strict guidelines for the issuance of passports to minors under the age of 16-years require the presence of both parents, with proof of parentage.

-“In light of the Supreme Court’s ruling on same sex marriage,” comments a State Department official, “regarding the two parent consent requirement for passport issuance, the basic premise of two-parent consent — that all legal parents/guardians of a child, as determined by state law, must consent to passport issuance — remains the same.”
+Same sex couples must follow the same rules.
+“In light of the Supreme Court’s ruling on same sex marriage,” comments a State Department official, “regarding the two parent consent requirement for passport issuance, the basic premise of two-parent consent —- that all legal parents/guardians of a child, as determined by state law, must consent to passport issuance -— remains the same.”

 Additionally, minors ages 18 and under are recommended to have at least one guardian in attendance, but these rules are complicated, so be sure to check the national passport website before arriving at their office.